neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-week/index.md

 Put into practice what you have learned during the week and collaborate with others to tackle a real-world problem using open-source tools.
 The goal will be to end the day with several pull requests to open-source projects.
 :::

+## Funding

+The Animals in Motion and the Big Microscopy Data tracks have made possible by [Software Sustainability Institute](https://www.software.ac.uk/) fellowships to Nikoloz Sirmpilatze and Alessandro Felder, respectively.
+The NIU Open Software Week is further supported by the Sainsbury Wellcome Centre.
+We thank the Sainsbury Wellcome Centre and the Gatsby Computational Neuroscience Unit for providing facilities for the event.

 ```{toctree}
 :maxdepth: 2